Bethesda Game Studios was founded in 1985 by Christopher Weaver in Bethesda, Maryland, originally as Bethesda Softworks.

 - Talking the Monster to Death: Not always, but their RPGs still tend to have many examples of these in each game.

 - Video Game Caring/Cruelty Potential: Given their tendency to make their games as open as possible, there are plenty of opportunities for each.

 - Welcome to Corneria: While their games don't necessarily suffer from more of this, it's arguably more noticeable due to the huge scale they always shoot for in their games.
 Get used to their approach towards NPCs, and it's all the more jarring once you hear everything they have to say.

 - Well-Intentioned Extremist: A common trait of their Big Bads as well as other lesser villains.
 Their end goal is often something that one can see as noble, though the methods they choose to get there are often morally repugnant.
 For example, there's Dagoth Ur seeking to drive the Empire out of Morrowind, which is something even the honorable Great House Redoran desires.
 However, his method of doing so involves creating a Humongous Mecha powered by the heart of a dead god to spread The Corruption around the world.

 - Western RPG: Every game they've made is one, often overlapping significantly with elements of the Action RPG genre.

 - Wide Open Sandbox: One of the main sources of appeal in Bethesda's games is the ability to do practically anything the player wants to do in a massive open-world.

-- What Could Have Been: Each game they make is full of cut content, of which many is often (at least attempted) to be filled back in by modders.
+- What Could Have Been: Each game they make is full of cut content, much of which is often (at least attempted to be) filled back in by modders.

 - What Measure Is a Mook?: It varies per game, but many games will at least try and help humanize the rank-and-file members of each faction (no matter their morality).